SE-Projekt-LED-Detection/LED-Detection/docs/source/entities/BDG.rst

 ~~~~~~~~~~~~~~~~~~

 The BDG is implemented with the Model View Controller (MVC) pattern in mind to allow easy maintenance.
+View is responsible for the UI and displays the data which is saved in the coordinator.
+The coordinator module has
+classes which allow to register for events (image change or point change).
+Thus there is no dependency of the view in
+the coordinator.
+Finally, the model provides the Board object which is used in the BSP as well.

 .. uml:: ../uml/BDG.puml
    :align: center